Nyakuji/alx-polly/README.md

 - **Poll Management:** Create, view, and edit your own polls.
 - **Interactive Voting:** Participate in polls by casting votes on different options.
 - **Real-time Results:** View the results of polls after voting.
+- **Admin Dashboard:** Manage users and moderate content.

+### User Roles and Permissions

+- **Regular User:** Can register, log in, create polls, vote on polls, and view results.
+- **Admin User:** Has all the permissions of a regular user, plus the ability to manage users (view, edit, delete) and moderate content.

 ## 🛠️ Tech Stack